 A study on barriers to lifestyle change found that participants identified two main obstructions: old negative habits and emotional baggage from prior negative experiences.

-When we try to build better habits and break down undesirable ones, we attempt to improve the brain’s ability to go on autopilot.
-We’re trying to add learned, carefully selected behaviors to our System 1 so that we can avoid invoking System 2 every time we try to do the right thing.
+When we strive to cultivate positive habits and eliminate negative ones, we aim to enhance the brain’s automatic functioning.
+We’re trying to add learnt, carefully selected behaviours to our System 1 so that we can avoid invoking System 2 every time we try to do the right thing.

 Emotional baggage prevents a lot of people from achieving that goal.
 Unpleasant associations, often stemming from early childhood, can trigger the wrong responses through System 1 heuristics.
 Additionally, those same feelings of psychological distress can influence System 2 when we rouse it into action.